a

 Knowing how to measure gross leasable area (GLA) according to BOMA standards is a crucial part of commercial and office property management.

-In accordance with the Building Owners and Managers Association, GLA is defined as any individual rooms, or portions of a room, which are able to be leased or used to generate income.
+The Building Owners and Managers Association defines GLA as any individual rooms or portions of a room that a person can lease or use to generate income.

 This includes common areas such as lobbies and hallways along with tenant spaces, which should include all usable square footage such as lobbies, restrooms, closets and operable partitions within tenant occupied areas.
 BOMA’s standard method for measuring GLA requires beginning on the structural perimeter and working inwards, calculating floor area that adheres to the definition provided above.